 Following dramatic weight loss, some individuals are left with a large abdominal apron of fat called a panniculus.
-The panniculus can cause chronic skin conditions and may significantly interfere with mobility or daily life.
-During a panniculectomy, this excess skin and fat is surgically removed.
+This can cause chronic skin conditions and may significantly interfere with mobility or daily life.
+Additional reasons to undergo panniculectomy surgery include age, hereditary conditions as well as prior surgeries.

-Panniculectomy is a major surgery which may require one or two weeks of hospitalization.
-Complete wound healing may take several months.
+Panniculectomy is a major surgery that may require one or two weeks of hospitalization.
+Complete wound healing after panniculectomy surgery may take several months.
 When deemed medically necessary, this surgery may be covered by insurance.